-We also analyzed the strategies top-selling ecommerce sites and smaller niche brands use to score conversions.
-So if you’re looking to design or redesign your ecommerce site, you’ll find plenty of inspiration and hard hitting best practices to scale up sales.
+We also analyzed the strategies that top-selling eCommerce sites and smaller niche brands use to score conversions.
+So if you’re starting your online store and looking to design it (or redesign the existing one), you’ll find plenty of inspiration and hard-hitting best practices to scale up sales.

 When performing your own search for inspiration, don’t forget to scratch beneath the surface.
 Dig deep into the internal pages of the e-commerce websites you love — a homepage is only one piece to the puzzle.
-The heart and soul of a site is the sum of the ecommerce design and content choices on each individual page.
+The heart and soul of a site is the sum of the eCommerce design and content choices on each individual page.

-Let’s start with your most valuable asset – time.
+Let’s start with your most valuable asset: time.
 With limited capital and resources, where should you be spending your website designer’s time and energy?

-The home page of your ecommerce site is the first step along the path to customer loyalty.
+The homepage of your eCommerce site is the first step along the path to customer loyalty.
 In an instant, online shoppers need to understand how your brand is different.
-They’ve found you, now, convince them that their search of the e-commerce web is over.
+They’ve found you, so now you need to convince them that their search is over.

 Every product line you carry is competing for space on this front page.
-Use your ecommerce website design to showcase the best and most powerful products that your targeted customers crave.
+Use your eCommerce website design to showcase the best and most powerful products that your targeted customers crave.
 Positioning products effectively, in a way that’s easy to navigate, can help your homepage serve as a conversion magnet.

-Target.com – Communicating A Sense of Urgency
+1. Target.com – Communicating A Sense of Urgency

 Target’s desktop homepage clearly hammers home the opportunity to save money six times.
 And there’s a sense of urgency — the best sales are only this weekend.

 Pushing timely and relevant sales events via your eCommerce site is a powerful revenue generator — even if it does rack up billable hours with your web designer.
-Utilize the area below the fold to drive excited shoppers to the product categories that are relevant to them.
+Utilize the area below-the-fold to drive excited shoppers to the product categories that are relevant to them.

 Target’s Tappable Tiles Make Mobile UX Design More Approachable